tezos/tezos/docs/tutorials/data_encoding.rst

 -  We specify a function from the encoded type to the actual datatype.

-Since the library does not provide an exhaustive check on these constructors, the user must be careful when constructing unin types to avoid unfortunate runtime failures.
+Since the library does not provide an exhaustive check on these constructors, the user must be careful when constructing union types to avoid unfortunate runtime failures.

 How the Dataencoding module works